North Range Behavioral Health - Where Hope Begins and Change is Possible

 - Learn how to strengthen nurturing relationships between parent and children through groups and other family interventions.

 - Acquire knowledge and skill in screening, assessment, and referrals for any identified needs.

 - Gain deeper understanding of how to use a developmental perspective in the work by working on learning kits and activity modules.

-- Student must be currently enrolled in a Bachelor or Master level program, relevant to placement, at an accredited university or college
+- Student must be currently enrolled in a Master level program, relevant to placement, at an accredited university or college

 - Be in good standing with the university/college